isomerpages/moe-woodlandsringsec/_important-information/Canteen Information.md

 Bus No. 912 from Woodlands Regional Interchange or Admiralty MRT Station

-*Shortlisted applicants will be notified for an interview and food sampling at the school on 22nd August morning (at the applicant’s own expense).*
+*Shortlisted applicants will be notified for an interview and food sampling at the school (at the applicant’s own expense).*